jordanwheeler7/cintel-05-live-updates/README.md

 Open a PowerShell terminal in this cintel-05-live-updates folder on your machine.
 Create a virtual environment named .venv in the current directory.
 Verify that a .venv folder was created after running the command.
+Try to keep a short path as too long of a path causes issues installing all requirements.

 ```shell
 python -m venv .venv